AYCEdemo/emptyx16/src/emptyx16.md

 counter reaches 0, IFR bit 6 is set and generate an interrupt if it's enabled.
 After this, it will either not generate any more interrupts or reload the counter with a latched value depending on the modes described below.
-Timer 1 can also be configured to output on PB7 pin with ACR bit 7 setting.
+Timer 1 can also be configured to toggle output on PB7 pin with ACR bit 7 setting.

 ### 4h/5h - T1L/T1H - T1 Counter (R/W)
 Reads will return the current counter value and clear IFR bit 6 if the lower 8